hmeltaha/webserver_42/README.md

 ## AI Usage

-Artificial Intelligence tools were used as learning assistants during the development of this project.
+AI tools were used as supplementary learning resources during development.

-AI was primarily used for:
+They were primarily used for:

-* Understanding HTTP concepts
+- Clarifying HTTP and networking concepts
-* Clarifying socket behavior
-* Debugging specific issues
-* Learning CGI execution flow
-* Reviewing architecture ideas
+- Understanding CGI behavior
+- Exploring debugging strategies
+- Reviewing architectural approaches
-* Generating test ideas and edge cases
+- Generating edge-case testing ideas

-* Explaining low-level networking concepts
+All design decisions, implementation, debugging, and integration were completed by the project authors.

 ---